jakewvincent/mkdnflow.nvim/README.md

     * `modules.yaml` (required for parsing yaml blocks)

 #### `create_dirs` (boolean)
-* `true`: Directories referenced in a link will be (recursively) created if they do not exist
+* `true` (default): Directories referenced in a link will be (recursively) created if they do not exist
 * `false` No action will be taken when directories referenced in a link do not exist.
 Neovim will open a new file, but you will get an error when you attempt to write the file.

 #### `perspective` (dictionary-like table)
 * `perspective.priority` (string): Specifies the priority perspective to take when interpreting link paths
-    * `'first'`: Links will be interpreted relative to the first-opened file (when the current instance of Neovim was started)
+    * `'first'` (default): Links will be interpreted relative to the first-opened file (when the current instance of Neovim was started)
     * `'current'`: Links will be interpreted relative to the current file
     * `'root'`: Links will be interpreted relative to the root directory of the current notebook (requires `perspective.root_tell` to be specified)
+* `perspective.root_tell` (string or boolean)
+    * `'<any file name>'`: Any arbitrary filename by which the plugin can uniquely identify the root directory of the current notebook.
+If `false` is used instead, the plugin will never search for a root directory, even if `perspective.priority` is set to `root`.
+* `perspective.fallback` (string): Specifies the backup perspective to take if priority isn't possible (e.g. if it is `'root'` but no root directory is found)
+    * `'first'`: (see above)
+    * `'current'` (default): (see above)
+    * `'root'`: (see above)
 * `perspective.nvim_wd_heel` (boolean): Specifies whether changes in perspective will result in corresponding changes to Neovim's working directory
     * `true`: Changes in perspective will be reflected in the nvim working directory.
 (In other words, the working directory will "heel" to the plugin's perspective.)
 This helps ensure (at least) that path completions (if using a completion plugin with support for paths) will be accurate and usable.
-    * `false`: Neovim's working directory will not be affected by Mkdnflow
+    * `false` (default): Neovim's working directory will not be affected by Mkdnflow.
-* `perspective.fallback` (string): Specifies the backup perspective to take if priority isn't possible (e.g. if it is `'root'` but no root directory is found)
-    * `'first'`: (see above)
-    * `'current'`: (see above)
-    * `'root'`: (see above)
-* `perspective.root_tell` (string or boolean)
-    * `'<any file name>'`: Any arbitrary filename by which the plugin can uniquely identify the root directory of the current notebook.
-If `false` is used instead, the plugin will never search for a root directory, even if `perspective.priority` is set to `root`.
+* `perspective.update` (boolean): Determines whether the plugin looks to determine if a followed link is in a different notebook/wiki than before.
+If it is, the perspective will be updated.
+Requires `root_tell` to be defined and `priority` to be `root`.
+    * `true` (default): Perspective will be updated when following a link to a file in a separate notebook/wiki (or navigating backwards to a file in another notebook/wiki).
+    * `false`: Perspective will be not updated when following a link to a file in a separate notebook/wiki.
+Under the hood, links in the file in the separate notebook/wiki will be interpreted relative to the original notebook/wiki.

 #### `filetypes` (dictionary-like table)
 * `<any arbitrary filetype extension>` (boolean value)